Updated Determination of Ellis-Jaffe Sum Rules up to $\rm N^{3}LO$ QCD corrections: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Natural Science Foundation of China under Grant No.12305091, the Natural Science Foundation of Sichuan Province under Grant No.2024NSFSC1367, and the Research Fund for the Doctoral Program of the Southwest University of Science and Technology under Contract No.24zx7117 and No.23zx7122.
+This work was supported by the Natural Science Foundation of China under Grant No.12305091, No.12175025 and No.12347101, the Natural Science Foundation of Sichuan Province under Grant No.2024NSFSC1367, and the Research Fund for the Doctoral Program of the Southwest University of Science and Technology under Contract No.24zx7117 and No.23zx7122.